 The pursuit of genetics has led us to three-time grower of the year in Washington and the most decorated cannabis in the state – over nineteen individual awards for cultivation excellence.
 There’s more where that came from.

 Due to nearly eighty years breeding impatience, cannabis is one of the most unstable plants in the world.
 If you were to plant 10 seeds of the same cultivar, you’d ﬁnd 10 different unique variants or "phenos".

 In order to deliver consistency, our propagation team instead takes donor or “mother” plants that are cycled based on season and offering.
 After clones are cut, they are rooted and hardened off for two weeks in a high humidity, low-light environment before being moved to the nursery for an additional month.

-Our flowers grow in many shapes and sizes and each respond differently to the environment.
+Our varietals grow in many shapes and sizes, and each respond differently to the environment.
 We work hard to group cultivars that flower at similar rates, grow in similar patterns, and feed at similar rates in rooms together to optimize their energy.

 On cannabis ﬂowers live small little, mushroom-like things called trichomes.
 This is where we ﬁnd all the good stuff, like terpenes and cannabinoids.
 When it's ready to harvest, the trichomes turn from clear, to milky and amber.